 The foundation publishes the Child rights report annually (2016-), presenting the current situation of children’s rights in Hungary.

 The mission of the foundation is to enforce and support the rights of children living in Hungary.
 Our aim is to ensure that adults pursue and take responsibility as widely as possible for the balanced development of children.
 Our work is supported by professionals who have been working with children for many years and successfully apply the child rights approach advocated by the foundation.

 Our goal is to make Hungary a better place for children.
 We work to protect children from violence, to ensure their access to education and to make sure that their opinions and interests matter, so they can become who they want to be.

 Hintalovon Child Rights Foundation’s priority areas of work:

 - Protecting children from violence

-- The right of children to education
+- The best interest of children

 - The right of children to participate in all matters affecting them (child participation)

 Our team is made up of fantastic professionals including staff members, associates, consultants, and volunteers.
 In the beginning, back in 2015, there were six of us at the foundation and we all worked as volunteers.
 Later, our core team having increased to seven staff members was supported by more than fifty volunteers.
 By the end of 2017, the Hintalovon team included 89 members.
 In 2020, in addition to our 10-person staff, we can count on 110 volunteers, including lawyers, economists, psychologists, journalists, social workers, teachers, lawyers, social workers, pensioners, yoga teachers, as well as our young advisers, the high school Child Rights Ambassadors.

 We are diverse, but we have one thing in common: we believe that children’s rights are a philosophy.